MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

        in the use of feature names)
     - All FD diagram elements of `Foreign` are integrated into `Mine`.
       Especially, all imported features can be used in `Mine`.
     - The result must still form a feature tree.
-Especially, a feature model cannot be incomplete and provide, e.g., a forest of feature trees.
+Especially, a FD cannot be incomplete and provide, e.g., a forest of feature trees.
       (This is however a context condition only that could be adapte).
     - The symbol table of a FD does not distinguish symbols